RENEE MONTAGNE, Host:

 PETER OVERBY: The big mystery is why the FBI raided Jefferson's office in the first place.
 He has always insisted on his innocence, as he did in the media clamor after the raid.

-But Jefferson and some congressional legal experts say the raid on his office violated the Constitution.
+OVERBY: But Jefferson and some congressional legal experts say the raid on his office violated the Constitution.
 The speech-or-debate clause protects federal lawmakers in their legislative duties.
 So why, asks Melanie Sloan of the watchdog group Citizens for Responsibility and Ethics in Government, why did the FBI go for that search warrant?

-Ms. MELANIE SLOAN (Citizens for Responsibility and Ethics in Government): That's the $64 million question.
+MELANIE SLOAN: That's the $64 million question.

 OVERBY: And yesterday three federal appeals judges quizzed lawyers for Jefferson and the Justice Department.
 Jefferson's lawyer, Robert Trout, said in court, and again in an interview, that the speech-or-debate clause is an absolute protection.

-Meanwhile, House Democrats removed Jefferson from the Ways and Means Committee.
+OVERBY: Meanwhile, House Democrats removed Jefferson from the Ways and Means Committee.
 Republicans pointed to him as evidence of Democratic corruption.
 His constituents in New Orleans re-elected him.
 And, Trout point out, Jefferson has sorted through the seized documents.

-Mr. TROUT: We have had an opportunity to review documents for privilege and we have completed our review, and it's now pending before the court.
+TROUT: We have had an opportunity to review documents for privilege and we have completed our review, and it's now pending before the court.

 OVERBY: How many pages are we talking about here?

-Mr. TROUT: About 47,000 pages.
+TROUT: About 47,000 pages.

-Melanie Sloan - no fan of Jefferson's - says the raid could undermine the whole case against him.
+OVERBY: Melanie Sloan - no fan of Jefferson's - says the raid could undermine the whole case against him.

-Ms. SLOAN: While I certainly believe that the Justice Department had every right to search the congressional office, that congressional offices are not sacrosanct, it was clearly an unwise decision in this case, because it is in fact holding up the prosecution of a sitting congressman who is very likely a criminal.
+SLOAN: While I certainly believe that the Justice Department had every right to search the congressional office, that congressional offices are not sacrosanct, it was clearly an unwise decision in this case, because it is in fact holding up the prosecution of a sitting congressman who is very likely a criminal.

-Peter Overby, NPR News, Washington.
+OVERBY: Peter Overby, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.